 From a financial perspective, the pandemic triggered episodes of marked volatility in the financial markets and a sharp depreciation of currencies in several emerging countries.
 The situation has been accompanied by monetary stimulus measures promoted by central banks that have led to lower interest rates and increased government borrowing to cope with the extra spending caused by the health crisis.
-In this regard, progress on the coronavirus vaccine improves future prospects but remains uncertain.
+In this regard, progress on the vaccine against the coronavirus improves the future outlook but remains uncertain.

-Under these circumstances, the Company has developed a set of actions aimed at minimising the impact of this crisis, as described below:
+Under these circumstances, the Solunion Group has developed a set of actions aimed at minimizing the impact of this crisis, as described below:

-- Solunion had already implemented a teleworking system, called SOLFLEX, which allowed it immediately, and even before the declaration of a state of alarm by the Spanish Government, to close its offices in Spain and have all its employees working from their homes, which made it easier to maintain the Company's level of service without any detriment to policyholders. - Creation of an internal Crisis Committee to periodically monitor and take decisions on measures to deal with the crisis. - Review of the risk underwriting policy: the Company has progressively reduced the risk appetite in all Solunion territories.
+- Teleworking system, the Solunion Group had already implemented a teleworking system, called SOLFLEX, which allowed it immediately, and even before the declaration of a state of alarm by the Spanish Government or similar situations in other countries, to close its offices and have all its employees working from their homes, which made it easier to maintain Solunion's level of service without any detriment to policyholders. - Creation of an Internal Corporate Crisis Committee to periodically monitor and take decisions on measures to deal with the crisis. - Review of the risk underwriting policy: the Group has progressively reduced the risk appetite in all Solunion territories.
 These actions have been aligned and coordinated with the shareholder Euler Hermes, so that the risks requested by clients in any country in the world have seen the average coverage granted decrease since the beginning of 2020.
 All major and sensitive risks have also been reviewed to adapt the risk portfolio to the new situation.
 This year saw a significant reduction in exposure, as well as an acceleration of the risk review plan.
 These actions are under permanent surveillance and a proactive review of risk policies and portfolio is expected to continue in the coming quarters.